 2. It took a few attempts for expansion to catch on.

 Howard Butt wasn't content to operate one small store.
-He created process innovations and started working on expanding the number of stores the family owned.
+He created process innovations and started working on expanding the number of stores the family-owned.
 He tried six times to open a second store, but it wasn't until 1926 that he was successful.
 By then, he had changed the name of the store to C.C.
-Butt Cash Grocery and made it a self-serve cash and carry business model.
-The first store using the H-E-B name opened in San Antonio in 1942.
+Butt Cash Grocery and made it self-serve cash and carry business model.
+The first store using the new H-E-B name opened in San Antonio in 1942.

 3. It's one of the largest privately held supermarket chains in America.

 The company, which has been around now for over a century, is family owned and operated.
 Today the company has 340 stores and over 100,000 employees in Texas and Mexico.
 It's the largest private employer in Texas.
-In spite of the fact that all its U.S. stores are located in one state, it ranks as one of the largest privately held supermarket chains in the country and is the 15th-largest private company of any kind in the U.S.
+In spite of the fact that all its U.S. stores are located in one state in the southwest, it ranks as one of the largest privately held supermarket chains in the country and is the 15th-largest private company of any kind in the U.S.